kjnodes/celestia-bridge-monitoring/README.md

 2. Log in using the default credentials `admin/admin`, then set a new password.

-3. Navigate to the `Dashboards` page to access the `Celestia Bridge Node Dashboard`.
+3. Navigate to the `Dashboards` page to access the `Celestia Bridge Dashboard`.

 ## Dashboard contents